 By convention, we say current flows in the direction a positive charge would move.
-Electrons (with their negative charge) move in the opposite direction of the positive current arrow.
+That means electrons—with their negative charge—move in the opposite direction of the current arrow.

-Veterans: Some military electronic training programs (for example the U.S. Navy NEETS program in the 1960s) use the opposite convention, defining current to flow in the direction of electron motion, but we don’t use that here at Spinning Numbers.
-We follow the SI convention for current direction.
+Military veterans: Some electronic training programs (for example the U.S. Navy NEETS program in the 1960s) use the opposite convention, defining current to flow in the direction of electron motion.
+If you have this convention in your head it’s challenging to follow along with the discussion here at Spinning Numbers.
+We follow the widely used SI convention for current direction.

 Created by Willy McAllister.